uLoyd/PitchDeterminer/README.md

 # PitchDeterminer
 ## **WIP**
 Electron App to determine note based on the signal received from mic.

-Currently tested determining sounds down to C1 ~ 32.7Hz (Less than 2Hz difference between C#1 and B0).
-At the moment it's accurate enough down to 2Hz differences.
 Currently tested determining sounds down to C1 ~ 32.7Hz (Less than 2Hz difference between C1 and B0)
 so at the moment it's accurate enough down to at least 2Hz differences.